-The following queries are stored in the Catalog folder \Public\Meridium\Modules\SIS Management \Queries and support module-specific pages within SIS Management.
+The following queries are stored in the Catalog folder \\Public\Meridium\Modules\SIS Management \Queries and support module-specific pages within SIS Management.

 Query Name Behavior and Usage Notes Add_SIS_Trip_Report_Detail_Search A search that displays prompts for the Entity Key for a Logic Solver and an SIS Trip Report, and then displays information that is stored in both records.
-None ALL SIL Analysis Recommendations Displays a list of all the Risk Assessment Recommendation records that are linked to any SIL Analysis.
-None ALL SIL Analysis Tasks Displays the following prompts, and then displays a list of all the Tasks that meet the specified criteria: The results of this query appear in the Proof Test Tasks section of an SIL Analysis.
-Asset ID: The IDs for the Equipment and Functional Location families in the APM database.
-Task Family: The names of the Task families that exist in the APM database.
+None Important: Do not modify the parameter SIS_Key and SISTrip_Key in the query.
+Modifying this may affect the functionality.
+ALL SIL Analysis Tasks Displays the following prompts, and then displays a list of all the Tasks that meet the specified criteria: The results of this query appear in the Proof Test Tasks section of an SIL Analysis.
+Asset ID : The IDs for the Equipment and Functional Location families in the GE Digital APM database.
+Task Family : The names of the Task families that exist in the GE Digital APM database.
+Important: Do not modify the Asset Key column.
+Modifying this column may affect the download template from overview functionality.
+Failure_reference_data_ALL Displays the list of Protective Instrument Loop Elements whose Is Reference Data field value is set to True.
+Important: The ENTY_KEY is a required field in this query.
+When using the query, do not remove this field from the query.

-Query Name Behavior and Usage Notes Export_SIL_Analysis_Search Displays a prompt for the record state of an SIL Analysis, and then displays a list of SIL Analysis that meet the specified criteria.
-The State prompt contains a list of record states that are configured for the SIL Analysis family.
-This list contains the following baseline values by default: All Active Complete Pending Approval Planning Review This query is used by the SIS Management Export Builder.
 Final_Element_Reference_Data_Search A search that displays a prompt, and then displays a list of Final Elements whose Is Reference Data field value is set to True.
 The results of this query appear in the Final Elements section on the SIS Management Overview page.
-IF_Safety_Loop_Search A search that displays a prompt for the record state of a Protective Instrument Loop, and then displays a list of Protective Instrument Loops that are linked to a particular Instrumented Function.
-The State prompt contains a list of record states that are configured for the Protective Instrument Loop family.
-This list contains the following baseline values: All Approval Design In Service Out of Service None Logic_Solver_Reference_Data_Search A search that displays a prompt and then displays a list of Logic Solvers whose Is Reference Data field value is set to True.
+Important: The ENTY_KEY is a required field in this query.
+When using the query, do not remove this field from the query.
+Logic_Solver_Reference_Data_Search A search that displays a prompt and then displays a list of Logic Solvers whose Is Reference Data field value is set to True.
 The results of this query appear in the Logic Solvers section on the SIS Management Overview page.
+Important: The ENTY_KEY is a required field in this query.
+When using the query, do not remove this field from the query.